-If you are planning to purchase information technology hardware, software, software maintenance, or services over \$25,000 that are not on a state term contract, submit the request to ITD for prior approval in accordance with North Dakota Enterprise Architecture Standard STD-ITD-001.
-Major Information Technology contracts estimated to cost over \$500,000 are subject to NDCC § 54-59-32.
-Contact ITD Planning Division at 701-328-1992 for assistance.
+State agencies planning to purchase information technology hardware, software, software maintenance, or services that are not on a state term contract, must submit an Initiative Intake request to NDIT in accordance with North Dakota Enterprise Architecture Standard STD-ITD-001.

+State Contract summaries will provide guidance on whether an Initiative Intake is required.
+IT projects determined by NDIT to be Major Information Technology contracts pursuant to N.D.C.C. § 54-59-32.
+Contact NDIT Purchasing at 701-328-1992 for assistance.